robsanity/CustomerCareService/docs/api.md

 RequestBody: Empty
 Response: 200 OK, 422 Bad Request, 500 Server Error, 401 Unauthorize, 404 Not Found

+#### /orders/:customerId/:productId
+Return the order associated to a customer and a product

+RequestBody: Empty
+Response: 200 OK, 422 Bad Request, 500 Server Error, 401 Unauthorize, 404 Not Found

 #### /order
 Return the order associated to a customer